 3 Crossover Push Ups

 6 Supine Plank Alternating Jackknifes (from crab walk position)

 10 Jumping Jacks

 Remember to go at your own pace.
 It's always okay to take breaks, or to do the reps slower than Daniel does in the video.
 Just keep in mind that if you find yourself really struggling to do an exercise with proper form, or taking significantly longer breaks than we do in the video, you might be better off starting with one of our easier workouts.
-On the flip side, if you don't find this workout challenging, you are likely not pushing yourself as hard as you should be; bump up the intensity if that's the case.
-You can also make your active rests more active by jogging in place or even doing jumping jacks, if that's what it takes to make you feel challenged.
+On the flip side, if you don't find this workout challenging, you might not be pushing yourself as hard as you could be; bump up the intensity if that's the case.
+You can also make your active rests more "active" by jogging in place or even doing jumping jacks, if that's what it takes to make you feel challenged.

-Make sure that you don't skip a thorough cool down or stretch after this grueling routine - it's a good idea to open a Fitness Blender stretching or cool down video in another tab of your browser before you start this video so that you are less likely to skip that important part of your workout.
+This routine doesn't have a cooldown included, but make sure that you add something like an independent cooldown or stretch after this grueling workout — it's a good idea to open a Fitness Blender stretching or cool down video in another tab of your browser before you start this video, so that you are less likely to skip that important part of your workout.